patrickbwarren/qgis3-survex-import/DowProv/README.md

 `Based on cave survey data collected 1982-2015, CPC, WRCPC, RRCPC`

-For reference cite PB Warren, _The Dow Cave – Providence Pot Resurvey Project_ CPC Record **122**, 11-15 (2016).
+For reference cite P. B. Warren, _The Dow Cave – Providence Pot Resurvey Project_ CPC Record **122**, 11-15 (2016).

 A version of this article can also be found